-Older Coalescing Alluvial Fans Deposits (Qaf)
+Older Coalescing Alluvial Fans

-Areas covered by old-alluvial fans and pediment alluvium were differentially uplifted by Basin and Range faulting and then eroded, leaving only remnants of these old-alluvial deposits capping the hills Detrites along the flank of the monocline and in the South Hills.
-The material nearing uplifts is that was eroded from these uplifted areas was deposited as a series of (Qui work and) coalescing alluvial fans that fill present-day Juab Valley.
+Areas covered by old alluvial fans and pediment alluvium were differentially uplifted by Basin and Range faulting and then eroded, leaving only remnants of these old alluvial deposits capping the hills along the flank of the monocline and in the South Hills.
+The material that was eroded from these uplifted areas was deposited as a series of coalescing alluvial fans that fill present-day Juab Valley.
 Material that was derived from the South and West Hills was shed primarily to the east, although some was deposited in the low spots to the west of the South Hills.
 Material derived from the Gunnison Plateau was shed into Juab Valley to the west.
-As Clark (1987) noted, the fans from the Gunnison Plateau are significantly larger than those emanating from the West and South Hills, consequently, the convergence line of the two fan systems lies west of the center of Juab Valley.
+As Clark (1987) noted, the fans from the Gunnison Plateau are significantly larger than those emanating from the West and South Hills; consequently, the convergence line of the two fan systems lies west of the center of Juab Valley.

-Allowed fan deposite reped to Oct are Coalescing fan alluvium is reddish-brown to yellowish-gray, e unconsolidated, poorly-sorted, and massive to crudely bedded; local charter of fill channels suggest a fluvial environment of deposition.
-Material is clay-to boulder-size, although sand-and pebble-size material is most common; grain size decreases in a down-fan direction.
-Quartzite, limestone, sandstone, and volcanic rocks form the majority of the pebble-and cobble-size clasts.
+Coalescing fan alluvium is reddish-brown to yellowish-gray, unconsolidated, poorly-sorted, and massive to crudely bedded; local channels suggest a fluvial environment of deposition.
+Material is clay- to boulder-size, although sand- and pebble-size material is most common; grain size decreases in a down-fan direction.
+Quartzite, limestone, sandstone, and volcanic rocks form the majority of the pebble- and cobble-size clasts.
 Data from a gravity survey (Zoback, 1983) across northern Juab Valley indicates that alluvial fan deposits are approximately 3,900 feet thick in that portion of the valley.

-Since Juab valley shallows to the south, the equivalent deposits in the Skinner Peaks area to the south are probably thinner than those to the north.
+Since Juab valley shallows to the south, the equivalent deposits in the Skinner Peaks area to the south are probably thinner than those to Hlocene? the north.

-The youngest sediment contained in the coalescing fans was

-Is detertion

-Adeposited on the fan surfaces during recent time! the oldest sediment cap contained in these fans was probably deposited in the Late Tertiary, to early flustowne.

-The house of the deposits, may have them st

-although there is no observable-evidence to confirm this.
-Lake corner of the quadrangle, indicating that the deposits must be atoldy than late Physics (what Garden) least as old as Earliest Pleistocene.
+The youngest sediment contained in the coalescing fans was deposited on the fan surfaces during recent time; the oldest sediment contained in these fans was probably deposited in the Late Tertiary, although there is no observable evidence to confirm this.
+Lake Bonneville sediments overlap coalescing fan deposits in the southwest All X section herds a new pubsurface unit & thi corner of the quadrangle, indicating that the deposits must be at least as old as Earliest Pleistøcene.

-Quef

-Bonneville sediments overlap coalescing fan deposits in the southwest